chocolate-doom/chocolate-doom/README.md

  * A 'Crispy' color scheme has been introduced for Crispy Setup based on the suggestions by JNechaevsky and Zodomaniac.
  * Monster seesounds are now uninterruptible if the "Play Sounds In Full Length" feature is enabled, thanks to BCG2000 for pointing this out.
 Also, sounds "played in the player's head" (i.e. from origin `NULL`) don't interrupt each other anymore, thanks to BCG2000's remark.
  * The `IDMYPOS` cheat now yields extra high precision coordinates updating for 10 seconds and discarding after that instead of going static (the latter caught by Zodomaniac).
- * When the "Walk Over/Under Monsters" feature is enabled, the usual 24 units step-up is now allowed even across monsters' heads, thanks to BCG2000's suggestion.
-However, jumping on a monster's head straight from the floor is explicitly disallowed if this height has been reached by "low" jumping.
+ * If the "Walk Over/Under Monsters" feature is enabled, the usual 24 units step-up is now allowed even across monsters' heads, thanks to BCG2000's suggestion.
+However, jumping on a monster's head straight from the floor by means of "low" jumping is disallowed.
- * A map's default music isn't loaded anymore if MUSINFO data is available and the game has been loaded from a savegame, thanks to zstephens for filing the issue.
+ * A map's default music isn't loaded anymore if MUSINFO data is available and the game gets loaded from a savegame, thanks to zstephens for filing the issue.
- * ExM0 maps are now supported, reachable through both the `-warp x0` command line argument and the `IDCLEVx0` cheat, as suggested by StasBFG for the "No End In Sight" megawad (neis.wad).
+ * ExM0 maps are now supported, reachable either through the `-warp x0` command line argument or the `IDCLEVx0` cheat, as suggested by StasBFG for the "No End In Sight" megawad (neis.wad).

 **Bug Fixes**

- * Crashes or black screens when switching specific rendering options have been fixed by a complete overhaul of the rendering stack re-initialization code.
+ * Crashes or black screens that occurred when switching specific rendering options have been fixed by a complete overhaul of the rendering stack re-initialization code.
- * The initialization value of `floor->crush` in `EV_BuildStairs()` has been fixed (inherited from Chocolate Doom) which caused a rare and obscure demo desyncing bug on TNT map 22, reported by Dime.
+ * The initialization value of `floor->crush` in `EV_BuildStairs()` has been fixed, inherited from Chocolate Doom.
+This has caused a rare and obscure demo desyncing bug on TNT map 22, reported by Dime.
- * Direct aiming has been applied to the Beta BFG code as well, thanks to NeuralStunner for drawing attention to this.
+ * Direct aiming is now applied to the Beta BFG code as well, thanks to NeuralStunner for drawing attention to this.
- * Screenshots without the `screen shot` message have (hopefully!) been fixed again for all platforms and all rendering options.
+ * Screenshots without the "screen shot" message have (hopefully!) been fixed again for all platforms and all rendering options.
  * Pickup messages for weapons that are already owned have been brought back as Zodomaniac spotted their absence.
  * All additional player properties are now reset when finishing a level, e.g. you'll now never start a new level with your view in the sky.
  * The things' actual height is now calculated from the spawnstate's first sprite (for shootable solid things only).
 This mitigates the issue JNechaevsky once reported when both "Mouselook" and "Direct Aiming" are enabled and you miss some obvious targets, like e.g. Romero's head on a stick.
  * The priority for the "Ouch Face" has been raised so that it actually shows up, thanks to BCG2000 and JNechaevsky's carefulness.
  * The default HUD digit color for Hacx is now blue.
- * MUSINFO support has been repaired after if was accidentally destroyed in 5.4 by not setting the lumpname variable anymore in `P_SetupLevel()`.
+ * MUSINFO support has been repaired after it was accidentally destroyed in 5.4 by not setting the `lumpname` variable anymore in `P_SetupLevel()`.

 **Other Games**